The Runner class

 running for a given amount of time (

-)running until a nullary predicate is true (
+run_for)running until a nullary predicate is true (

-)checking the status of the algorithm: has it
+run_until)checking the status of the algorithm: has it

-to be killed from another thread (kill
+runto be killed from another thread (kill).

-is an abstract class it is not possible to create instances of Runner
+Because Runner is an abstract class it is not possible to create instances of Runner except via a derived class.

-This class inherits from Reporter
+This class inherits from Reporter.

 Important

-The classes that we claim derive from Runner
+The classes that we claim derive from Runner in this documentation

-have all the methods of the Runner
+have all the methods of the Runner class but, for boring technical

-reasons, are not formally subclasses of Runner
+reasons, are not formally subclasses of Runner.
+If thing is an

-instance of a class derived from Runner
+instance of a class derived from Runner, then you can use thing

-as if it were an instance of Runner
+as if it were an instance of Runner but isinstance(thing, Runner)

-will return False
+will return False.

 Footnotes